Vipxpert/tested-audio-props-tweaks/README.md

 Install inside Magisk or Custom Recovery.

-Offload version saves more battery.
+Disable offloading, switching off omx acceleration force the device to use the CPU for audio processing which is bit-perfect.

-Disable offload verion sounds better.
+Offload version saves more battery but sound worse (deprecated).